oceanprotocol-archive/OEPs/4/README.md

 ### Ocean DB integration

-Capabilities such as metadata publishing, discovery, caching require a data store with query capabilities.
+Capabilities such as metadata publishing, discovery, and caching require a data store with query capabilities.
 Fully decentralized data storage is prone to costly infrastructure requirements, consistency issues and data liability.
 Hence Ocean protocol shall not mandate a decentralized storage but rather make it a pluggable option.

 Some characteristics about the Ocean DB integration:

 * Ocean DB as backend is **optional** and **pluggable**.
-This means that an AGENT MUST be able to run without any Ocean DB as backend
+This means that an AGENT MUST is able to run without any Ocean DB as backend
 * The AGENT COULD provide the interfaces to implement different storage implementations and integrate them as backend
 * Different users or marketplaces MAY require to integrate different storage systems, providing different capabilities.
 The interface MUST describe a basic interface in order to be integrated in the AGENT
-* Because of the totally flexible and agnostic approach of the AGENT, defining only the interfaces allows to integrate a centralized (Oracle, Kafka, Elastic Search, etc.) or decentralized backend (BigchainDB, IPFS, etc.)
+* Because of the totally flexible and agnostic approach of the AGENT, the setup of interfaces allows to integrate a centralized (Oracle, Kafka, Elastic Search, etc.) or decentralized backend (BigchainDB, IPFS, etc.)
 * The backend could be local, distributed or decentralized depending of the system integrated

 ![Pluggable Backend](images/pluggable-backend.png)

-The AGENT SHALL provide a mechanism to check the config parameters given during the start-up of the process.
+The AGENT SHALL provide a mechanism to check the config parameters given during the initial stages of the process.
 Depending on those parameters the AGENT will invoke the plugin at runtime if a backend is provided.

-The Orchestration Layer will be in charge or invoke the optional backend if it's provided.
+The Orchestration Layer will be in charge or invoke the optional backend if it is provided.
-As a rule of thumb, the Decentralized VM is always the main and minimal storage and source of truth of the system.
+As a rule of thumb, the Decentralized VM is always the main storage format and source of truth of the system.